johnpcarter/c8yPhilipsHueAgent/README.md

   that represents the bridge device that can be posted to c8y.
   2) [post /bridge/{c8yIdOfBridge}/provision](./#/bridge/6060f35b-3d59-402f-a3df-19df2edece0b) to create managed objects for all of the lights and switches attached to the bridge.
 The agent on successful completion will start sending metrics and listening for operations.

-**Uploading to Cumulocity**
-  Refer to [Micro Service SDK Guide](https://cumulocity.com/guides/microservice-sdk/introduction/) to see how to upload this agent to your
-  Cumulocity tenant

 **Device Models**